mstocco/mariostoc.co/content/traininglog/20201220-ironman2021-36weeksout.md

 ### NOTES
 Total Time: **0 minutes**

-Emotionally, I wasn't in a spot that a ride felt appealing.
+Emotionally, I wasn't in a spot where even an easy ride felt appealing.
 I spent the day off the computer, off the bike and off training.
 I think I needed it.
 In its place, I did some chores that lead me into the garage where I puttered most of the afternoon.
-I did get a good amount of tidying up done and I got some woodworking in too!
+I did get a good amount of tidying up done and I did some woodworking in too!
 I build a custom wall mount for Carina's new standup paddle board that Santa gave her.